 I know that talking about personal finances is not a fun subject for most people.
 It’s not a glamorous topic and in a lot of cases, it can be stressful to discuss.
 Whether you have money in your savings, or you’re drowning in debt, the idea of home ownership (or retirement) feels out of reach for a lot of millennials; myself included.
+If you are currently renting and trying to save towards that deposit for a house, it would probably be a good idea to make sure you have the best deal on your utilities.
+My friend found a fantastic deal through Simply Switch.
+If you are interested in finding a great deal yourself, click here.

 Even though retirement and home ownership feels out of reach, that doesn’t mean you shouldn’t be saving for these things.
 I know I talk a lot about shopping, beauty, eating out and other forms of spending, but the truth is, I’m a saver, too!
 This is why I’m excited to partner with Meridian Credit Union to help you learn to defy the retirement odds.